A young white girl with Down Syndrome in a backpack and a light blue dress.

 Staff Cut in Half

 The Trump Administration says it will close ED.
 Legally, only Congress can close ED.
+However, that has not kept the administration from taking action to weaken, defund, and dismantle the department.
 On March 20, 2025, the Administration put out an Executive Order telling the Secretary of Education to close ED.
 Since the order, ED staff has been cut in half.
 The Secretary of ED has fired more than 1,300 staff, including hundreds who work for the Office of Federal Student Aid (FSA) on student loans and grants, and hundreds more who work for the OCR.
 Another 600 people at ED have left through resignation or retirement.

 Staff at FSA help borrowers with problems with their student loans, such as problems with income-based replacement and public service loan forgiveness.
 Without staff, borrowers – including teachers, therapists, advocates, and lawyers who serve people with disabilities – cannot resolve their student loan problems.

 Staff at OCR investigate complaints of discrimination against students and try to reach resolutions.
-OCR staff at headquarters in DC help write guidance on compliance with civil rights laws including Section 504.
+OCR staff help write guidance on compliance with civil rights laws, including Section 504.
 In 2024, OCR received 22,687 complaints.
 Before the cuts, there was already a backlog of cases at OCR.
 The work of OCR cannot be done without staff.

 Offices Closed

 Half of the ED field offices and seven of twelve regional OCR offices have closed.
-Fired staff in the seven OCR regional offices that were closed were working on almost 7,000 cases – including more than 3,300 complaints of disability discrimination.
-Remaining staff have more than double the caseload.
+Fired staff in the seven OCR regional offices that were closed were working on almost 7,000 cases, including more than 3,300 complaints of disability discrimination.
+The remaining staff have more than double the caseload.
 Students and families who have filed civil rights complaints cannot reach staff and face extended delays in having their matter considered.
 Educators cannot reach staff to seek guidance on important matters of education and civil rights for students.

 Funds Cut